LorMeBioAI/MBPD/README.md

-# MBPD: Multiple bacterial pathogen detection for One Health perspective
+# MBPD: A multiple bacterial pathogen detection pipeline for One Health practices

 ## Contents